Pattern-functions, statistics, and shallow permutations: Characterizing shallow permutations

 Note that an \emph{occurrence} of an arrow pattern refers to an occurrence of the underlying vincular pattern, subject to the additional constraints imposed by arrows.
+Generally speaking, arrow patterns are ripe for further study.
+In particular, they could be poised to bridge the divide between cycle notation and one-line notation, enabling the application of pattern techniques and results to a substantially broader range of questions.
 For this paper we will be concerned with patterns which contain a single arrow.
 We will also always have one end of the arrow contained in the vincular portion.